ENCODE-DCC/rna-seq-pipeline/docs/howto.md

 }
 ```

-As you can see, this file has less inputs than [STAR](howto.md#build-star-index) and [RSEM](howto.md#build-rsem-index) steps.
-The reason for this is that when building index kallisto uses only the transcriptome, and does not need annotations.
-Additionally the spikein sequences are concatenated into the reference file, instead of providing  them in a separate input.
+As you can see, this file has fewer inputs than [STAR](howto.md#build-star-index) and [RSEM](howto.md#build-rsem-index) steps.
+The reason for this is that when building the index kallisto uses only the transcriptome and does not need annotations.
+Additionally, the spikein sequences are concatenated into the reference file, instead of providing them in a separate input.
 The inputs used in this example are [ERCC spikes](https://www.encodeproject.org/files/ENCFF001RTP/) and [Human cDNA](ftp://ftp.ensembl.org/pub/current_fasta/homo_sapiens/cdna/Homo_sapiens.GRCh38.cdna.all.fa.gz), which is restricted to chromosome 19.

 3. Run the pipeline: